SpaceGiraffe-io/reqhub-docs/docs/tutorials/netcore.md

 We'll also cover deploying the API to Azure, setting up pricing on ReqHub, and taking it public.

 The goal of this tutorial is to show you the steps involved in distributing your API on ReqHub, starting from scratch.
-We won't be concerned about the actual content of the API, so we'll be building a ridiculous web service that replaces certain words from an input string.
+We won't be concerned about the actual content of the API, so we'll be building a ridiculous web service that replaces words from an input string.
-Then when you're done, you can either use this project as an example, or as a starting point for your real project!
+When you're done, you can either use this project as an example, or as a starting point for your real project!

 Let's get started! &#x1f680;